awalki/telegram-key-system/README.md

 That's all with keygen

-Provide your BOT_TOKEN to .env in the root dir
+Provide your BOT_TOKEN to .env
 You can get it here - https://t.me/BotFather

 BOT_TOKEN = YOUR BOT_TOKEN